The zombies attacked their home late at night on a Monday.

 A zombie fell out of his bedroom window head-first and broke its neck.
 A pang of sadness struck through him, and he almost reached out to—what? help? straighten out its neck so the body didn’t look so mangled and pathetic?

-Johnny forced his gaze to the zombies trying to jam themselves through the newly-installed patio door and into his home.
+Johnny forced his gaze to the zombies trying to jam themselves through the patio door and into his home.
 He yelled at them and they turned and looked at him.
 “What are you waiting for?” he yelled again.
 “Come on!”

 Another zombie followed the first through the bedroom window; it landed on its legs and seemed to break or sprain something.
 Still it hobbled toward Johnny and he swung his bat to drop it.